NEON-biodiversity/neon_data_examples/README.md

-# neon4msb: NEON Data Explorer
+# NEON Data Examples

-Notes on Using NEON Data for the MSB Project
+Notes and example code for using NEON Data for the MSB Project

- * **this is in draft form and contributions are needed** *

-NEON data is very complex and thoroughly documented.
-However, When approaching NEON data and it's download processes, you are confronted with many decisions.
+All everyone in the project knows, NEON data is very complex and thoroughly documented.
+However, when approaching NEON data and it's download processes, you are confronted with many decisions.

 This repository is here to provide some example code and to summarize some of the ways  to acquire NEON data for an analysis.
 Note NEON has provided amazing documentation and tools to help get started, but there is a learning curve.
 This project's documentation and code is no substitute for their tutorials.
 We encourage you to begin with [NEON's getting started guide](https://www.neonscience.org/resources/getting-started-neon-data-resources), but to come back and see a couple of options, and some practices for the MSB project.